botahamec/happylock/happylock.md

 ## Performance: it's freaking fast

-`ThreadKey` is a mostly zero-cosst abstraction.
+`ThreadKey` is a mostly zero-cost abstraction.
 It takes no memory at runtime.
 The only cost is getting and dropping the key.

 `Mutex` is a thin wrapper around `parking_lot`.
 There's also a `spin` backend if needed for some reason.